 Never.

-I I I literally don't understand how people don't realize.
+I literally don't understand how people don't realize.

 Intellectually, I don't understand how Obama got elected.

-I don't need to intellectually I don't know how Clinton got elected.
+Intellectually, I don't know how Clinton got elected.

-I mean, we can we could really frustrate ourselves if we start asking these intellectually, I don't understand why anybody gives two hoots in hell what Sean Penn says.
+Intellectually, I don't understand why anybody gives two hoots in hell what Sean Penn says.

 I know.

-You know, intellectually I don't understand any of this intellectually.
+You know, intellectually, I don't understand any of this intellectually.

 Intellectually, it makes no sense.